gachon-CCLab/fl-client/README.md

 $ cd docker-dist
 $ docker compose up
 ```
-When You apply code changes, Do `docker compose up --build`.
+When you want to apply code changes, do `docker compose up --build`.

 - **terminate client**
 ```bash